Manvendra Singh Gohil: Charitable activities

-In 2000, he started the Lakshya Trust, of which he is chairman, a group dedicated to HIV/AIDS education and prevention.
+In 2000, he started the Lakshya Trust, of which he is chairman, a group dedicated to HIV/AIDS education and prevention, LGBTQ+ issues and running of India's first gay ashram.
 A registered public charitable trust, Lakshya is a community-based organisation working for HIV/AIDS prevention among men who have sex with men (MSMs).
 It provides counselling services, clinics for treatment of sexually transmitted infections, libraries, and condom-use promotion.
 The trust also trains female field workers who educate women married to MSM about safe sex practices.
 Lakshya won the Civil Society Award 2006 for its contribution in preventing HIV/AIDS among homosexual men.

 The trust also creates employment opportunities for gay men and support for other organisations for MSMs, and plans to open a hospice/old age home for gay men.

 Lakshya is a member of the India Network For Sexual Minorities (INFOSEM) and a founding member of the Sexual Health Action Network (SHAN).

 In 2007, Manvendra joined the Interim Governing Board of the Asia Pacific Coalition on Male Sexual Health, known as APCOM, a regional coalition of MSM and HIV community-based organisations, the government sector, donors, technical experts and the UN system.
 He serves as India Community Representative on behalf of INFOSEM, the India MSM and HIV network.
 Manvendra said of this work, "APCOM is one of the best mediums to bring together different nationalities and develop linkages with others working for HIV and MSM/TG.
 In India, it will be an important tool to influence authorities to change thinking and broaden outlooks for the betterment of society.
 APCOM demonstrates the essence of unity and solidarity within diversity."

 In January 2008, while performing an annual ceremony in Rajpipla in honour of his great-grandfather Maharaja Vijaysinhji, Manvendra Gohil announced plans to adopt a child, saying: "I have carried out all my responsibilities as the prince so far and will continue as long as I can.
 I will also adopt a child soon so that all traditions continue".
 If the adoption proceeds, it will be the first known case of a single gay man adopting a child in India.

-In 2018, Manvendra opened up his 15-acre palace grounds to help house vulnerable LGBTQIA+ people who might otherwise be "left with nothing" when "their families disown them after coming out".
+In 2018, Manvendra opened up his 15-acre palace grounds to help house vulnerable LGBT people who might otherwise be "left with nothing" when "their families disown them after coming out".